zo0r/react-native-push-notification/README.md

 ## Notification Actions ##

-(Android only) [Refer](https://github.com/zo0r/react-native-push-notification/issues/151) to this issue to see an example of a notification action.

 Two things are required to setup notification actions.

 ### 1) Specify notification actions for a notification
 This is done by specifying an `actions` parameters while configuring the local notification.
-This is an array of strings where each string is a notificaiton action that will be presented with the notification.
+This is an array of objects.
+Each object represent on action button on notification and each should contain two properties:
+1. `id` - unique action identifier for Android Intent.
+It will be prefixed by application package name, so you don’t need to provide it here,
+2. `text` - Human readable (and localized) text that will appear on the button.

-For e.g. `actions: '["Accept", "Reject"]'  // Must be in string format`
+For e.g. `actions: [{id: “firstAction”, text: “Mark as Done”}]

-The array itself is specified in string format to circumvent some problems because of the way JSON arrays are handled by react-native android bridge.

 ### 2) Specify handlers for the notification actions
 For each action specified in the `actions` field, we need to add a handler that is called when the user clicks on the action.
 This can be done in the `componentWillMount` of your main app file or in a separate file which is imported in your main app file.
 Notification actions handlers can be configured as below: